Mathématique: Chapter 26

 “Hey there champ,” Young said.

-“Shut up,” Rush said, clearly mostly asleep.
+“Shut up,” Rush slurred, still mostly asleep.

-“Five to three,” Young said.
+“Five to four,” Young said.

 “No,” Vala said, smiling at him.
 “You took some very strong pain medication and passed out on the couch.”

-“Maybe,” Young said.
+“Maybe?”
+Young said.
 “It was hard to tell.”

-“Never trust a doctor.”
+“Never trust a doctor,” Vala replied primly.

-“I have no idea,” Young replied.
-“But I plan on enjoying it while it lasts.”
+“No idea,” Young replied, “but I plan on enjoying it while it lasts.”

 Popular posts from this blog